 Nick Barilo is Director of the Center for Hydrogen Safety (CHS) at the American Institute of Chemical Engineers (www.aiche.org/chs) and Hydrogen Safety Program manager at the Pacific Northwest National Laboratory (PNNL).
-CHS is a global, neutral and nonprofit resource that supports and promotes the safe handling and use of hydrogen across industrial and consumer applications in the energy transition.
+CHS is a global nonprofit resource that supports and promotes the safe handling and use of hydrogen across industrial and consumer applications in the energy transition.
 As Director of CHS, Nick helps to facilitate access to hydrogen safety experts; develop comprehensive safety guidance, outreach and education materials; and provide a forum to partner on world-wide technical solutions.

 Nick is also a licensed fire protection engineer having over 30 years of experience and has dedicated his career to reducing risks to personnel and property.
 He has served on the NFPA 2, Hydrogen Technologies Code committee and was instrumental in organizing the document’s fundamental chapters.
 His work at PNNL has provides essential hydrogen safety support for the U.S. Department of Energy’s Hydrogen and Fuel Cells Office.
 In this capacity, he directs activities for the U.S. Hydrogen Safety Panel, and leads safety knowledge dissemination and first responder training efforts.
 Nick has authored papers and journal articles and has presented both nationally and internationally on hydrogen safety.